Institutional Effectiveness

 • Timeframe: Conducted on an annual basis.

 Assessment of student learning outcomes is an ongoing reflective process conducted by the faculty for each academic program.
 Academic program assessment focuses on student learning outcomes associated with knowledge, skills, abilities, capacities, attitudes, or depositions to be gained by students who complete the academic program.
-Co-curricular and functional area assessment focuses on aligning goals with the area’s mission and measurable outcomes/objectives.
+Co-curricular and functional area assessment focuses on aligning learning and/or success outcomes with the program’s or unit’s mission.
 Together these assessment activities ensure institutional effectiveness.

 Middle States Accreditation